kitzj/otl-metromerger/README.md

 # otl-metromerger
-Simulate the merger (or redistricting) of smaller polygon areas into larger regions, with Leaflet thematic map
+Simulate the merger (or redistricting) of smaller polygon areas into larger regions, with Leaflet thematic hover map

-## Demo
+## Link
 http://jackdougherty.github.io/otl-metromerger/index.html

 ## Shortcode to embed in http://OnTheLine.trincoll.edu